 In companies where leadership knows how to give effective feedback, employees are more engaged.
 According to Gallup, “When employees strongly agree that their manager provides meaningful feedback to them, they are 3.5x more likely to be engaged than other employees.”
 Additionally, “Employees who receive daily feedback from their manager are 3x more likely to be engaged than those who receive feedback once a year or less.”
 A higher level of engagement is associated with better performance, lower turnover, and higher rates of employee satisfaction, all essential elements of staying competitive and attracting top talent.

-For people who are not used to giving and receiving feedback, the interaction can be stressful and uncomfortable, even in a training environment.
-Fortunately, like any other type of competency or behavior, feedback skills can be taught, practiced, and refined until they become second nature.
+For leaders who are not well-versed in giving feedback to employees, the interaction can be stressful and uncomfortable, even in a training session.
+Fortunately, like any other type of competency or behavior, feedback skills can be taught and practiced until they become second nature.
 However, you can’t expect leaders to learn feedback skills on their own by reading management books.
 To become excellent at it, they must practice it.

 Of course, practicing new feedback skills in the work environment is intimidating and potentially damaging if it’s not done well.
-This is why experiential learning is an ideal way to teach leaders how to give and receive feedback.
+This is why experiential training is an ideal way to teach leaders this vital leadership skill.
 Experiential learning takes participants out of the work environment and allows them to practice new skills in a safe space with no real-world consequences.
 By trying different approaches and immediately seeing the results of each, participants can learn what works, what does not, and why.

 Well-designed experiential learning sessions close with a debrief, led by a skilled facilitator, that connects the concepts learned in training to real-life situations that participants face on a regular basis.
-The participant can then return to the workplace with the confidence to use their new feedback skills because they know what to expect.
+The leader can then return to the workplace with the confidence to use their new feedback skills effectively.